davidfstr/Crystal-Web-Archiver/README.md

     * Include [guppy] module for manual [memory leak profiling].

 * Minor fixes
+    * Clear completed root tasks in all cases, even in the rare case where all tasks except the first one are complete
     * When deleting a ResourceRevision, don't delete revision body if project is read-only and properly related Resource as no longer being downloaded this session